 \subsection{Performance on Real Benchmarks}

-To demonstrate the efficacy of our proposal, we compared KCC with several baselines on nine benchmark datasets.
-The datasets are taken from the Keel \citep{article} and ASU feature selection repository \citep{li2018feature}.
-We pre-process the datasets before applying KCC.
-For datasets with continuous covariates, we scale the data by centering each of them and dividing by the corresponding variance.
-No preprocessing is applied to the datasets with categorical variables.
-In experiments, we applied a well-adopted Gaussian kernel.
-For MNIST, we randomly select $50$ images from $10$ classes and apply KCC on the overall $500$ data points.
-There are four hyperparameters, $\sigma_1, w_{ij}, \rho, \gamma$, and tuning those gets the $\bm{u_i}$'s corresponding to each point.
+To further demonstrate the efficacy of our proposal, we compare KCC with the peer algorithms on nine benchmark real datasets.
+The datasets are taken from the Keel repository \cite{keel} and ASU feature selection repository \cite{li2018feature}.
+Preprocessing is first performed on each dataset before running the KCC algorithm.
+For datasets with continuous covariates, we scale the data by centering each of the datasets and dividing by the corresponding variance.
+However, for datasets with categorical variables, centering is not performed, and the original dataset itself is used.
+We take the Gaussian kernel, which is a popular choice for machine learning practitioners.
+For MNIST, we randomly select 50 images from 10 classes and apply KCC on the overall 500 data points.
+There are four main hyperparameters, $\sigma_1, w_{ij}, \rho, \gamma$.
+We tune these four hyperparameters and get the $u_i$'s corresponding to each point by running KCC.
 We construct the elbow plots and get the optimal number of clusters, $K$.
-We report NMI and ARI values in the Tables \ref{real-life-table(NMI)} and \ref{real-life-table(ARI)}, respectively.
-Our method consistently outperforms other benchmarks by effectively forming groups from the non-linearly separable data points.
-The performances underscore the capability of KCC to cluster the intricate structures contained in the datasets.
+Then, using cluster identities for all points, we compute the NMI values for the dataset by comparing the original and the experimental cluster identities.
+The performance of each algorithm, in terms of NMI, is reported in Table~\ref{tab:benchmarks}, indicating the superior performance of KCC on nine real benchmarks.